wpkelso/notes/First-Order Language.md

 	- As with predicates, functions also have an arity, denoting how many inputs the function takes
 	- *Ex.* $+$, a binary function in the language of arithmetic

+>[!info] Definition
+> The set of these non-logical symbols is referred to as the *signature* of the language.

 ## Structures

 First-order languages specify [[Sentence|sentences]] as [[Formula|formulas]] without [[Unbound Variable|unbound variables]].
 Additionally, we can have structures called [[Model|models]] that satisfy a set of sentences.